Peter-Mullins/peterclip/README.md

 -oversampling 1x, 2x, or 4x

 future updates to include:
--wide variety of soft-clipping algorithms -gain-matching
+-wide variety of soft-clipping and waveshaping algorithms

+-gain-matching

 -pretty GUI